Minnesota Valley Transit Authority: Service Area / Agency Governance

 MVTA is governed by an eight-member board, each member representing the governing body of a member jurisdiction, plus one at-large member and several ex officio members.

 In 2002, the City of Prior Lake withdrew membership from the MVTA.
 Prior Lake rejoined and the city of Shakopee joined MVTA in September 2014 with service in those areas beginning in 2015.

-In 2013, the MVTA starts providing service to Lakeville, even though it is not a part of the company's service party.
+In 2013, the MVTA started providing service to Lakeville, even though it is not a part of the agency's service party.